Black Lives Matter holds court in sports

 The 26-year-old African American emergency medical technician was fatally shot multiple times in her bed, as three white police officers illegally entered her home with a search warrant for drugs.
 The officer who shot her was fired, but no charges or arrests have been made.
 The other two officers involved were put on administrative leave.
 A so-called investigation has been going on for almost six months.

 The Floyd lynching helped to reignite the Black Lives Matter struggle all over the country in an unprecedented manner, with demands to defund and even abolish the police as protesters stayed in the streets.
 The BLM struggle has also given new life to the demand of justice for Breonna Taylor, starting with arresting the cop who killed her.
-For over three months, almost daily protests have been called in Louisville for Taylor, including a recent one at which a beloved Black barbeque cook was shot to death by police. (tinyurl.com/y9upp9ux)
+For over three months, almost daily protests have been called in Louisville for Taylor, including one on June 1 in which David McAtee, a beloved Black barbecue cook, was shot to death by police. (tinyurl.com/y9upp9ux)

 The latest protest took place Sept.
 5, right outside the fabled Churchill Downs race track, home to the Kentucky Derby.
-This race is the second leg of the Triple Crown, the most prestigious of all horse races.
+This race is the second leg of the Triple Crown, the most prestigious of all horse race titles.
 The fact that the stands were empty of fans, due to the coronavirus, did not stop thousands of activists from using the occasion of the scheduled race to raise their angry voices to shout Taylor’s name and chant “No justice, no Derby,” loud and clear.

 Brittany Wiley, one of the main organizers, told the crowd: “What are we celebrating?
 We don’t want mint juleps.
 We want justice.
 We’re not partying.
 We’re protesting.
 No justice?
 No Derby.”
 An airplane flew over the track and unfurled a huge banner reading, “Arrest the cops who killed Breonna Taylor.”
 (Washington Post, Sept.
 6)